Monday, September 26, 2011

 - Every game you win gives us a point, and each match loss remains for us a third.

-- The game has a great strategic component, since the outcome of the game can change a resounding defeat to an overwhelming victory in its way by example first attack small but easy to win big points but with many planets, or, if we try to conquer us space first attack quickly or we prefer the little planets defended enemy, etc..
+- The game has a great strategic component, since the outcome of the game can change a resounding defeat to a landslide victory in its way by example first attack small but easy to win big points but with many planets, or, if we try to conquer us space first attack quickly or we prefer the little planets defended enemy, etc..

 The grace of the game is that a global score list where we can see what position we are as we go keeps winning games.
 And Galcon for example the possibility of playing in online multiplayer directly against players anywhere in the world.